Last updated on March 25, 2025

 Creating a Human Soldier Tolkien token creature whenever you cast a white spell makes Aragorn, the Uniter one of your most consistent token producers.
 It’s the ability you want to trigger most often, though you’re happy to see all the abilities trigger.

 The green triggered ability is the next most important. +4/+4 is a massive stat boost.
-When used on Aragorn, that makes it a 9/9 capable of taking out an opponent with commander damage in just three attacks.
+When used on Aragorn, that alone makes it a 9/9, and if you have Flowering of the White Tree you can pull off take out an opponent with commander damage in just two attacks.
 It also lets you turn any of your 1/1 tokens into a significant threat your opponents can’t ignore for long.

 Token Producers

-You can’t rely on Aragorn to rally an army alone, so you’ve got several other cards that create tokens.
+You can’t rely on Aragorn to rally an army alone, so you muster up several other cards that create tokens.

 Hero of Precinct One

-Hero of Precinct One functions similarly to your commander, generating tons of 1/1 Human tokens for playing the spells you want anyway.
+Hero of Precinct One functions similarly to your commander and generates tons of 1/1 human tokens as you play the spells you want anyway.

 General Ferrous Rokiric